MartinLovecky/X8seco/readme.md

 ## Features
 - Modernized architecture, fully compatible with PHP 8.3.
 - New functionality and refactored code for streamlined performance.
-- Maintains essential features of Xaseco while adding support for advanced server control and customization.
+- Retains essential features of old Xaseco.

 ## Getting Started